lydiaYchen/GAI/README.md

 Lydia can be alwasy reached at **lydiaychen@ieee.org**.
 In order to get prompt response about the course, put the email title starting with [GAI24]

 ##  <a name='Learningobjectives'></a>Learning objectives
-- To argue and reason about distributed ML from a systems perspective.
+- To understand and analyze the basic deep generative models, i.e., autoencoder, generative adversarial networks, diffusion models, and GPT.
-- To understand the behavior and tradeoffs of distributed ML in terms of performance and scalability
+- To understand how to train the deep generative models in a centralized and decentralized way
-- To estimate the importance of data inputs via different techniques, i.e., core set and decomposition methods, for distributed ML systems.
-- To understand data poison attacks and design defense strategy for distributed ML systems.
+- To understand how generative models applied on different data types, e.g., images, tables, and time series.
-- To analyze the state-of-the art federated machine learning systems and design the failure-resilient communication protocols
+- To analyze the performance and computational tradeoff among different generative models
-- To design and implement methods and techniques for making distributed ML systems more efficient.
--
+- To understand the use cases of generative models and apply them
+- To understand the vulnerabilities of generative models

 **All assessment items (reviews and presentation slides) have to be submitted via ILIAS.**

 To pass the course, you need to
-1. Submmit at least 4 paper reviews (template and requirement can be found [here](review.md) )
+1. Submmit at least 3 paper reviews (template and requirement can be found [here](review.md) )
 2. Present at least 1 paper (30 minutes plus Q/A)

 ##  <a name='Detailedschedule'></a>Detailed schedule